GoogleChrome/web.dev/src/site/content/en/handbook/markup-media/index.md

 Thumbnails should be 376 px x 240 px.

 If you don't provide a thumbnail, the post will attempt to reuse the hero image.
-If there is no hero image the post will omit the thumbnail entirely.
+If there is no hero image, the post will omit the thumbnail entirely.

 ## Body images
 Images intended to fill the full width of the content column should be at least 800 px wide.